 In 2016, the U.S. State Department estimated that there are 9 million U.S. citizens living abroad, an increase from an estimate of 4 million in 1999.

 Women sign up for meetups with the best of intentions but do not end up attending.
 This can be for a variety of reasons but the biggest concerns are:

 What if it is awkward?

-Not at the times when they are available.
+Meetups are not at the times when they are available

-Hard to get to and it may not be worth it.
+They are hard to get to and may not be worth it

-Women are more likely to try to meet new people when they first arrive in a new country - become discouraged after a while
+Women are more likely to try to meet new people when they first arrive in a new country, however they quickly become discouraged as time passes.

-"It's rare that a group of friends that have known each other for long just let you in."
+"It's rare that a group of friends that have known each other just let you in."

 "I find it quite hard to make friends."